jonathanw82/bristol-central-gym/README.md

 #### Home page:
 All call to action buttons tested and working.
-All navigation links tested and working,
+All navigation links tested and working.
 All social media links tested and working.
 All active links with hover function tested and working.

 #### Timetables page:
 All call to action buttons tested and working.
-All navigation links tested and working,
+All navigation links tested and working.
 All social media links tested and working.
 All active links with hover function tested and working.